Doctor of Education in Leadership

 - New, incoming Ed.D applicants must submit a one-page statement that describes his/her qualifications and interest in receiving scholarship assistance.
 Submit the scholarship essay to the graduate admissions office.

 - Applicants must file a FAFSA (Free Application for Federal Student AId).
-Go to Paying for Graduate School for helpful links to the Financial Aid Office website.
+Go to Tuition and Financial Aid page for helpful links to the Financial Aid Office website.

-Lewis & Clark’s Division of Student Life offers graduate assistant positions every year.
+Lewis & Clark’s Division of Student Life offers graduate assistantships every year.
 Students in School Counseling and Counseling Psychology are eligible to apply for the Health and Wellness position.
-NOTE: This position is NOT available for the 2014-2015 academic year.

 Additional Scholarship Information